Around 18,000 UK cyclists are injured in a cycle accident every year.

 For example, perhaps you forgot to signal correctly and were hit by a reckless driver?
 Or maybe a pothole knocked you off your bike when you weren’t wearing a helmet?

 In both of these cases, you’re still entitled to take legal action against the other party.
 After all, it was the reckless driver that caused your injuries and the local authority’s fault that you hit a pothole.
 But your own actions also contributed to the accident.
 And this will be taken into consideration when your settlement is calculated.

-You can rest assured though, whatever the circumstances of the incident – whether you were partially responsible or not – our cycle accident solicitors will do everything they can, to ensure you get a suitable amount of compensation for the pain and suffering experienced.
+You can rest assured though, whatever the circumstances of the incident – whether you were partially responsible or not – we will do everything we can to ensure you get a suitable amount of compensation through cycling accident claims for the pain and suffering experienced.